pmsferr/FEUP-PLOG/README.md

 # FEUP-PLOG
-A repository to host BDAD projects.
+A repository to host PLOG projects.